 My recommendation

-Traveltomtom recommends buying an Optus prepaid sim card at Sydney Airport from the official retail store near Arrivals A. If you are traveling to more remote areas in Australia then opt for a Telstra sim card.
-Why?
-Check out my complete guide for buying a sim card for Australia in 2023.
+Traveltomtom recommends buying an Optus sim card at Sydney Airport as it is the best-value sim card deal.
+But if you are traveling to more remote areas in Australia then definitely opt for a Telstra sim card.

-If you travel to multiple countries on your trip to the Pacific then have a look at my article with the best international travel sim cards with data in 2023.
-These world sim cards let you connect to the data network in multiple countries.
+If you travel to multiple countries on your trip to the Pacific then have a look at my guide with the best international travel sim cards with global data in 2025.
+These world sim cards let you connect in multiple countries.

 Arriving at Sydney Airport